Aviation History Resources

 CNAC, China National Airways Corporation.
 Official website devoted to CNAC history, links to stories, people and places associated with CNAC.

 Digital Public Library of America.
 Pan Am content on a new site exploring "A Wealth of Knowledge from libraries, archives, and museums."

 Evergreen Aviation & Space Museum.
 Commercial Aircraft exhibits, including the famouse Spruce Goose, a great museum for kids and adults.

 Everything Pan Am.
 An excellent source for information about Pan Am, particularly as regards the material legacy of the World’s Most Experienced Airline.
 Presented with a personal perspective by someone who got to know the airline extremely well.

 Flying Clippers.
 A fun and colorful site dedicated to the age of Pan American’s flying clippers, as well as a great place to find items for sale related to the age of the great flying boats.

 Foynes Flying Boat Museum.
-Home of the world’s one-and-only extant Boeing B-314, which is an exquisitely re-created replica.
+Home of the world’s one-and-only life-size Boeing B-314, which is an exquisitely re-created replica.
 Worthy of a visit online if you can’t make to Ireland just now.